After a hundred years and more of waiting, it is probably not far away at last – as long as you have a pilot's license and deep pockets.

 Since the Millennium, activity has exploded.
 Any self-respecting dot-com playboy with a few billions to splash around has been developing their own concept and prototypes, while aerospace professionals are finding it relatively easy (or should I say less impossible) to attract venture capital.
 Interestingly, it is the professionals who are beginning to get their products certified.
 Where the dot-com kiddies focus on the elusive autonomous VTOL dream, the pros are taking it a step at a time and going for more conventional flight and avionics solutions.
 You will still need a pilot's license as well as a driver's, and lots of paperwork, but that viable flying car is at last within sight.

-Certification takes a long time and you never know when something might throw up a problem and have to be rethought.
-As yet, no modern design has been approved for both road and air use, but at least three have achieved certification for the one or the other and a fourth is close.
+As yet, no modern design has been approved for both road and air use.
+Several did achieve certification for the one or the other over the last few years (No, contrary to certain hype merchants, I don't count Experimental certification allowing only limited flight testing).
 All fly as pusher aircraft, with a single rear-mounted propellor powering flight.
-Three are basically Aerocars that keep their wings with them, while one is the Flying Ginny on steroids.
-Setting aside the overoptimistic ambitions of the various companies, here is my best shot at their running order, listed in reverse.
+Some have gone bust and only two are still in the running after several years of grinding through the cash-draining certification process.
+One is an Aerocar type that keeps its wings with it, the other a Flying Ginny on steroids.
+Setting aside the overoptimistic ambitions of the two companies, here is my best shot at their running order, listed in reverse.

 Meanwhile the dot-com visionaries and other players must look further ahead for their ambitious dreams.
 Electric power is already appearing in road cars and even the odd light aircraft, but has yet to make it into a realistic flying car.
 Nevertheless, the vehicle's comparatively low-power and short-distance regime is ideal for it and it must surely come.
 It liberates the aircraft designer in many ways, which has led to a rash of crazy prototypes, some of which may yet change the way we think about powered flight.
 Distributed propulsion, as seen for example in Germany's Lilium Jet, is creating a real buzz (sic) and is one to watch.
 The case for a multitude of lifting rotors is harder to justify, despite the dot-com fondness for them.
 Meanwhile, perhaps goaded a little by Lady Gaga's notorious indoor Flying Dress, the FAA has already drawn up regulations for a class of aircraft it calls the Personal Air Vehicle.
+However it is the most basic electric-powered urban passenger aircraft, the piloted eVTOL "air taxi", that has been grabbing the headlines recently.
+Until that goes into service, anything more revolutionary is going to have to wait.

-Enthusiasm for autonomous AI systems is leading to a similar rash of projects for unpiloted air taxis and family-friendly flying cars.
+That has not stopped the autonomous-AI enthusiasts from launching a similar rash of projects for unpiloted air taxis and family-friendly flying cars.
 Besides the daunting challenge of an AI safer than a human pilot, the potential explosion in adoption of these things in an urban environment creates huge headaches for air traffic control and emergency landing sites.
 In some areas relatively congested with light aircraft, a ground-based automatic distributed system already collects and maintains live flight data on every aircraft it can see, and the wise pilot has a gadget which talks to it and warns him of any danger zones near his flight path, so he can steer clear of them.
 The FAA are again working hard to create the necessary ground infrastructure and regulatory environment for high-volume autonomous air traffic; it seems likely that developments of these distributed systems will feature strongly.
 It is harder to say which will come first, the autonomous AI flying car or the intelligent city it is allowed to fly into.